Zasilkovna/virtuemart3/README.md

 - In the Joomla administration, select the item in the top menu **VirtueMart** / **Configuration**.
 - Select in the left menu **CONFIGURATION** / **PACKETA**.
 - Go to the ** Orders ** tab.
-- To export shipments, check the checkbox in the first column of the order and then click the ** CSV ** button (when exporting to a csv file) or the ** Submit Shipments ** button (in case of direct submission).
+- To export shipments, check the checkbox in the first column of the order and then click the ** CSV ** button (when exporting to a CSV file) or the ** Submit Shipments ** button (in case of direct submission).

 - Export shipments to CSV file:
-    - Mark orders (by checkbox) that you want to export to CSV file.
+    - Mark orders (by the checkbox) that you want to export to the CSV file.
     - Above the list of orders, click the ** CSV ** button to save the file.

 - Direct submission (via API):